OCTRI Impact

 Logo for the Translational Science Benefits Model, which includes clinical, community, economic, and policy factors.

 The Translational Science Benefits Model was developed as a framework for public health and clinical scientists to demonstrate the impact of their work in the real world.
-The OCTRI Evaluation team used this model to develop case studies on the impact of two real world clinical projects that OCTRI has supported.
+The OCTRI Evaluation team used this model to develop case studies on the impact of real world clinical projects that OCTRI has supported.
 Review the full case study reports below.

 Share in the stories that drive OCTRI's success